What is wrong with technology recruitment?

 Windows != Linux

-You found my CV and you love what I do/have done, you give me a call and start by saying: "I have your CV in front of me and I think I have found this wonderful opportunity that will suit your profile".
-You then explain me where the job is located, get into a 10 minute argument with me about why you think I won't be able to commute to this job, and only after this unnecessary prologue we start discussing the job, and I ask you to tell me what is involved in the opportunity you are so keen to discuss with me.
-So, this job would be a Support Analyst position, technologies include Win2008 Server, Oracle and C/C++.
-At this point, I really want to hung upon you, but let's finish this the proper way - I tell you that I give you £1,000 if you see any of these technologies listed anywhere in my CV.
-I'm a Linux guy, with web development experience and as for the databases I use/used MySQL and PostgreSQL, so now what?
-This is the place where you should not ask me 'oh, can't you do the others then?' because you have already wasted 15 minutes of my life.
-My advice is: read my CV 3x times.
-If you call me and you think that I could potentially do this job, first ask me: 'Are you interested in managing Win2008 Servers even though you have experience managing Linux environments?' and I will tell you 'No.'.
-And that's it.
-Both of us can move on.
+You found my CV.
+You love it.
+You ring me up: “I have your CV in front of me and I think I’ve found a wonderful opportunity that’ll suit your profile.”
+You then spend ten minutes arguing with me about why I won’t be able to commute to this job.
+Only after that unnecessary warm-up do we actually discuss the role.
+I ask what’s involved.
+Turns out it’s a Support Analyst position: Win2008 Server, Oracle and C/C++.
+At this point, I want to hang up, but let’s finish this properly.
+I tell you I’ll give you a thousand pounds if you can find any of those technologies anywhere in my CV.
+I’m a Linux person, with web development experience, using MySQL and PostgreSQL.
+Don’t follow up with “oh, can’t you do the others then?” because you’ve already burned fifteen minutes of my life.
+My advice: read my CV three times.
+And if you think I could potentially do the job, just ask upfront: “Are you interested in managing Win2008 Servers even though your experience is in Linux?”
+I’ll say “No.” Done.
+We both move on.

 Make notes of what I tell you